 The jet-black layers ran from one end of the wall to the next, and from one wall to the next.
 Stephanus layered the functions of algebraic probability so that they could be read continuously.
 Like a dervish, he twirled on one leg, as if it were the fixed foot of a compass.
 He was mesmerized by the beauty of the spell he was under.
 It surrounded him completely.
 He giggled to himself when he realized that he had circled the square room, and thus accomplished what geometers had long claimed was impossible.

 This squared circle was broken only by the door when it was open.
 The thought of the door disturbed him greatly, even when it was shut.
 It broke the continuity, even in theory, even after he locked the door with bolts and chains.

 And yet it wasn't so much a theoretical gap, an apocalyptic full stop, or even a redemptive beginning, as it was the mouth of an Ouroboros.
 He saw its alchemy as the deltas and sigmas of integral calculus.

-Kenneth imagined Stephanus in his Ouroboros room staring at the ultralight beams that emanated from the Mac Air on his desk.
+Stephanus stared at the ultralight beams that emanated from the Mac Air on his desk.
 He softly invoked the lost deity hidden inside the elusive fabric of light.
-Caught between Science and the Light, he unknowingly initiated himself into the Holy and Consubstantial Triad.
+Caught between Science and the Mystic’s Dream, he unknowingly initiated himself into the Holy and Consubstantial Triad.

-Stephanus hoped against all reason that the ancient gnosis would come floating back to him somehow, now that the savages had sacked Rome and the City of God was nowhere to be seen.
+Prostrate before his Mac Air, Stephanus hoped against all reason that the ancient gnosis would come floating to him somehow, now that the savages had sacked Rome and the City of God was nowhere to be seen.
 He hoped that a magic quintessence of dust would reveal itself through the ether.